Travel Postcard: 48 hours in Helsinki, 2012 World Design Capital

 9 a.m. - Take the No. 3 tram again, this time for a longer ride.
 Known as the tourist tram for its circular, one-hour route, it is an ideal way to see popular spots.
 Download an audio guide beforehand at www.dewhurstdesigns.co.uk/helsinki/

-10 a.m - Get off at the Helsinki Opera House and walk towards the Olympic Stadium, designed by Aalto for the 1952 games.
+10 a.m - Get off at the Helsinki Opera House and walk towards the Olympic Stadium, s ite of t he 1952 games.
 Join the locals for a swim or try the sauna at the Swimming Stadium - a masterpiece of Functionalist design.

 12 p.m. - Have lunch at Elite, a popular Finnish restaurant for the city’s bohemians.
 Legendary Finnish writer Mika Waltari and film actor Tauno Palo used to dine here.